aisingapore/PeekingDuck/docs/source/training_pipeline/01_getting_started/index.rst

 The general workflow when using the training pipeline is:

 #.
-Organize training data with the required format in the designated directory.
+Organize training dataset with the required format in the designated directory.
 #.
 Customize training parameters, if necessary.
 #.
 Start model training from the terminal.